dcrapis/oceandao-wiki/Proposal-Ideas.md

 Your project proposal could be to simply "help address Github issues in components x & y" and we'd be very happy with if you did it effectively:).
 Here are GitHub issues of our core repos: [Ocean Market](https://github.com/oceanprotocol/market/issues), [Provider](https://github.com/oceanprotocol/provider/issues), [ocean.js](https://github.com/oceanprotocol/ocean.js/issues), [React hooks](https://github.com/oceanprotocol/react/issues), [ocean.py](https://github.com/oceanprotocol/ocean.py/issues)

+## 5. Improvements to OceanDAO

+If you are an avid OceanDAO enthusiast and see ways that the DAO itself can make improvements, submit a proposal which could increase its efficiency.
+The core DAO components include: discussion, proposal submission, feedback, voting, DAO treasury.